HowellIT/PSSherpaDesk/README.md

 # PSSherpaDesk

-This module is designed to work with Shera Desk's API (https://sherpadesk.com)
+This module is designed to work with SherpaDesk's API (https://sherpadesk.com)

 Their API docs: